modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 Storage Formats
 ===============
-Storage format is one of the components that form Modin's backend, it describes the type(s) of objects that are stored in the partitions of the selected low-level Modin Dataframe implementation.
+Storage format is one of the components that form Modin's execution, it describes the type(s) of objects that are stored in the partitions of the selected low-level Modin Dataframe implementation.

 The base storage format in Modin is pandas.
 In that format, Modin Dataframe operates with